Individual and Group Supervision

 Heart for Life (H4L) Group Supervision Lunchtime Program

-Group supervision is offered to those in individual ministry through the H4L program.
-These group will be supported by a Heart of Life Supervisor to provide professional group supervision as well as professional development.
+This group is supported by a Heart of Life Supervisor to provide professional group supervision as well as professional development.
 Topics are tailored to meet the needs and interests of the group, with guest speakers engaged as required.

 Register your interest in being part of the group by contacting us on (+61 3) 9890 1101 or email email@example.com.